nickaxgit/gofu/readme.md

-If a player has no vehicle - the world is their vehicle and all normal rules apply (you are moving/rotating the camera in vehicle space) Boarding a vehicle - sets the camera offset and rotation to that initially specified in the view and the vehicle translation/roatation is (always) added to the camera when it is sent
+If a player has no vehicle - the world is their vehicle and all normal rules apply (you are moving/rotating the camera in vehicle space) Boarding a vehicle - sets the camera offset and rotation to that initially specified in the device and the vehicle translation/roatation is (always) added to the camera when it is sent

-You don't need an account, or permission to view Multiple viewers of the same cameras are allowed (spectators might all want the pilot seat) Each viewer has an additional camera offset (position and direction)
+You don't need an account, or permission to view Multiple devices can view from the same initial camera position are allowed (spectators might all want the pilot seat) Each device has an additional camera offset (position and direction)

  - allows you hop in as co-pilot /join?pid=4524&view=copilot&invite=fdfs (cookie determines player - absent, creates new player)

 sends a joinAsConstroller(token) message over a socket - then streams blob positions

 each player has a collection of invites - they can be revoked

 You are joining the existing players vehicle (in an unoccupied 'seat'),